 We’re inspiring people to get active and healthy while making an impact for severely malnourished kids.

 Our mission is to provide companies and groups with activity challenges that utilize purpose as a motivator.
 We are connecting physical activity with a great cause, and we hope to double the global budget for Ready-to-use Therapeutic Food (RUTF), the main line of defense against Severe Acute Malnutrition (SAM).

 We’re creating programs that monetize physical activity of people all over the world.
 Activity tracked during challenges, by people being active, is converted into life-saving therapeutic food packets for children suffering from SAM.

-Active For Good is a DBA of Calorie Cloud, and was started by the founders of MANA Nutrition, a non-profit organization that manufactures life-saving packets of RUTF (Ready to Use Therapeutic Food) to prevent childhood deaths caused by severe acute malnutrition.
+Active For Good was started by the founders of MANA Nutrition, a non-profit organization that manufactures life-saving packets of RUTF (Ready to Use Therapeutic Food) to prevent childhood deaths caused by severe acute malnutrition.